North Valley Hospital (Montana)

-North Valley Hospital is a private 501(c)(3) nonprofit general medicine and surgical Critical Access Hospital located in Whitefish, Montana.
+Logan Health - Whitefish is a private 501(c)(3) nonprofit general medicine and surgical Critical Access Hospital located in Whitefish, Montana.
 It is a state-designated community trauma center that serves Whitefish and the broader community of Flathead and Lincoln County.
-The hospital's chief executive officer is Kevin Abel, and it is affiliated with Kalispell Regional Healthcare.
-It is a member of the Planetree Alliance.
+As of 2018, the hospital's chief executive officer is Kevin Abel.
+The hospital is affiliated with Logan Health, formerly Kalispell Regional Healthcare.
+It is also a member of the Planetree Alliance.
+In June 2021, the hospital officially merged with Logan Health and changed its name to Logan Health - Whitefish.

 History

-North Valley Hospital's history traces back to Whitefish, Montana's first hospital, which opened in 1905.
+Logan Health - Whitefish's history traces back to Whitefish, Montana's first hospital, which opened in 1905.
 The hospital was owned by Great Northern Railway and Dr. Hugh E. Houston, a Great Northern Railway physician, served as the hospital's first doctor.
 Its first patients were mostly people injured in railroad accidents.
 Mr. Peter Gutensohn and Mrs. J.A.
 Sampson acquired Northern Valley from the railroad in 1912.
 They operated the hospital until the hospital building was converted into an apartment building in 1923.
 The town was without a hospital from 1923 until 1936.
 The building was converted back into a hospital by Mrs. J.A.
 Earhart.

 Dr. Edith Boyd purchased the hospital in 1941 and operated it until 1947.
 In 1946, the hospital moved locations and was named after Dr. John B. Simons.
 The hospital was later named North Valley Hospital Auxiliary.
 Dr. Simons sold his interest in the hospital to a civic board in 1961.
 North Valley Hospital Auxiliary was renamed Whitefish Memorial Hospital.

 A third hospital was planned and broke ground in 1969.
 That hospital, named North Valley Hospital, opened in July 1974.
 It was expanded with a 50-bed Extended Care Center in a 1975 renovation, which cost $1.325 million and was funded entirely with bond sales.
 The hospital was again expanded in 1988.
 Quorum Health Resources became the hospital's manager in 1990.
 North Valley Hospital became a member of the Planetree Alliance network of hospitals in 1992.
 In May 2016, North Valley Hospital became affiliated with the Kalispell Regional Healthcare system.